Sleep pod: References in science fiction

 Nap pods are a prevalent technology in science fiction books, movies and television, often fitted with futuristic sleep technology.

-Cryosleep pods, which hold bodies frozen in suspended animation appear in the films Alien, Avatar, 2001: a Space Odyssey, Passengers and Event Horizon.
+Cryosleep pods, which hold bodies frozen in suspended animation appear in the films Alien, Avatar, 2001: a Space Odyssey, Passengers, and Event Horizon.
 In these instances compact bed ‘pods’ similar in construction to existing nap-pod designs are depicted, storing sleeping bodies during long term space travel.

 The sleep pods in the 1979 film Alien are white capsules in clusters of eight, with glass shields across the top.
 The crew members inside are in suspended animation, unconscious until ‘activated’, un-aged and able to join the workforce.
 Suspended animation in pods is also seen in the space adventure TV series Lost in Space, Star Trek, and Futurama.
-In a 2015 Doctor Who episode, Sleep No More, the scientists and crew of a space lab forgo normal sleep patterns by using ‘Morpheus’ sleep pods, that can compress months of sleep into two minute nap.
-Confined within the pods, human’s brain activity is altered to maximise the productivity on board ship.
+In a 2015 Doctor Who episode, Sleep No More, the scientists and crew of a space lab forgo normal sleep patterns by using ‘Morpheus’ sleep pods, that can compress months of sleep into a two minute nap.
+Confined within the pods, a human’s brain activity is altered to maximise the productivity on board a ship.

 Notable locations

 Nap pod technology has been implemented and installed in a number of notable public and private spaces.

-They are available at airports for travellers to use between and before flights at JFK airport, Berlin Airport, Munich Airport, Dubai Airport and Atlanta Airport.
+They are available at airports for travellers to use between and before flights at JFK airport, Atlanta Airport, Berlin Airport, Munich Airport, Dubai Airport, and Istanbul Airport.

-Tech companies Google, Samsung and Facebook have both installed nap pods across their headquarters and offices for employee use.
-Nike's headquarters in Portland, Oregon has rooms on site in which employees can sleep or meditate.
+Tech companies Google, Samsung and Facebook have installed nap pods across their headquarters and offices for employee use.
+Nike's headquarters in Portland, Oregon, has rooms on site in which employees can sleep or meditate.
 Ben & Jerry's has had a nap room at its headquarters since 2010.

 Universities including King's College London, Sydney University, Western Sydney University, The University of Miami, Wesleyan University, Stanford University and Washington State University have nap pods in campus libraries and student centers.

 The Sydney Swans AFL team installed two 'sleep chambers' for players to use between training and game sessions at the SCG Stadium.

 In the UK, the NHS has installed sleep pods in public hospitals for doctors, nurses and staff.